Echoes: A semantically-aligned music deepfake detection dataset: Introduction

 Finally, we report initial baseline results on our dataset using a detector built on self-supervised Wav2Vec2 features.
-We find that even in the in-domain setting (training and testing on Echoes), the performance is not saturated, leaving room for further improvement in subsequent work.
 In cross-dataset experiments, we observe the strongest transfer when training on Echoes and testing on the three datasets.
 This result highlights the value of a more diverse and better aligned training dataset.
+Going beyond the cross-dataset setting, we also evaluate detection of held-out (unseen) generators through a leave-one-provider-out protocol, and quantify how separable the providers are through an attribution task.

-To summarize, our main contributions are: \textit{(i)} a new semantically-aligned deepfake music dataset which contains both short-form and long-form synthetic songs; \textit{(ii)} coverage across major generator families by sourcing deepfakes from 10 providers; and \textit{(iii)} a cross-dataset baseline showing substantial generalization gaps and improved transfer when training on Echoes.
+To summarize, our main contributions are: \textit{(i)} a new semantically-aligned deepfake music dataset which contains both short-form and long-form synthetic songs; \textit{(ii)} coverage across major generator families by sourcing deepfakes from 12 providers; \textit{(iii)} a cross-dataset baseline, reported with uncertainty estimates, showing substantial generalization gaps and improved transfer when training on Echoes; and \textit{(iv)} complementary evaluation protocols on Echoes: unseen-provider detection, a conditioning-modality analysis, and provider attribution.